-- Gruin, J. Y. (in press).
+- Gruin, J. Y. (Accepted/In press).
 Communists Constructing Capitalism: Between State and Market in China's Financial Development.
 Manchester University Press.

 - Gruin, J. (2015).
 Contesting the Liberal Imaginary?
 China's Role in the International Monetary System.
 In L. Toohey, C. B. Picker, & J. Greenacre (Eds.), China in the International Economic Order: New Directions and Changing Paradigms (pp. 189-210).
 New York: Cambridge University Press. [details]

 - Gruin, J. Y. (2014).
 Asset or Liability?
 The Role of the Financial System in the Political Economy of China's Rebalancing.
 Journal of Current Chinese Affairs, 42(4), 73-104.

 - Gruin, J. Y. (2011).
 ‘Freedom’ Through Repression: Epistemic Closure in Agricultural Trade Negotiations.
 Review of International Studies, 37(5), 2465-2490.
 DOI: 10.1017/S026021051000152X

 - Gruin, J. (2016).
 ESRC Future Research Leaders Fellowship.

 - T Mariappan, A. S. (2018).
 Spatial and occupational mobility of plantation labour in Malaysia: Retrenchments, outmigration and closure of plantations, 1951-2012 [details]